xkisxk/tp/docs/DeveloperGuide.md

 * Pre-University/University/Polytechnic students
 * Reasonably comfortable using CLI apps
 * Types fast
-* Prefers to store their information online rather than physically
+* Prefers to store their information digitally rather than physically
 * Has a lot of flashcards

 ### [5.2.
 Value Proposition](#content)